rock-core/tools-pocolog2msgpack/README.md

 ## Usage

-This repository contains a program that will convert between both log formats.
+This repository contains a program that will convert files from the pocolog log format to MessagePack format.
 It is called `pocolog2msgpack`.
 These are its options:

 ```
 Options: